 In 2017, World Relief resettled 921 refugees from 25 countries into the Seattle area.
 These brave people leave behind everything familiar to seek safety, a life free from fear, and the chance for a new start.

 Your support of newcomers as they begin a new life is an investment in a strong community.

-World Relief Seattle envisions every local refugee and vulnerable immigrant welcomed by community, rooted in community, and empowered for community.
+World Relief Seattle envisions every local refugee and immigrant welcomed by community, rooted in community, and empowered for community.

-Our work is informed by the belief that every refugee and vulnerable immigrant has an important place in our community.
+Our work is informed by the belief that every refugee and immigrant has an important place in our community.
 From the time of arrival to the first job to citizenship and beyond, the World Relief community is committed to serving and being served by this brave and resilient population.

 History & Values

 World Relief Seattle has existed since 1979 to empower the local Church to serve refugees and immigrants in the Greater Seattle Area.